 You won’t be able to get this rate from most money transfer services.
 But you can check how much money they make through exchange rates and choose a money transfer company that charges the fairest rate.

-A bank or money transfer company may charge lower transfer fees but don’t be deceived — they might have higher exchange rates, which means transferring money with them is much more expensive.
+A bank or money transfer company may charge lower transfer fees but don’t be deceived — they might have higher exchange rates, which means transferring money with them is much more expensive especially when you need to transfer a lot of money in Singapore including when you need to buy a condo here.

 Another critical aspect you need to look into is how long it takes them to send money.